-Washington Ditch Boardwalk Trail is a 7.5 mile lightly trafficked out and back trail located near Suffolk, VA that features a river and is good for all skill levels.
+Washington Ditch Boardwalk Trail is a 7.5 mile lightly trafficked out and back trail located near Suffolk, Virginia that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The George Washington Ditch trail is wide, swamp/tree lined, and features a canal running along the edge the whole way out to Lake Drummond.
 You naturally end up walking in one of two vehicle tracks, which gives it a pretty country/rural feel, though after a couple miles you're ready for a change in scenery.
 Definitely go all the way to the lake because it's really remote and starkly beautiful.

 Beautiful lake, peaceful walk.
 Even saw a bear walk onto the trail ahead of us!
 Nice way to spend a Sunday!